top of page

 • It is your responsibility to have a pre-purchase inspection performed prior to buying to help avoid any major issues.
 If you are un-sure of operation, download an owners hand book and make sure you know how to operate the craft correctly, especially for maintenance and flushing.

-People who are new to jetski's are overwhelmed by the range of models and styles and it is a common sight for people to be buying older ski's to give fishing a go.
-We have great reservations with older ski's as to their general reliability and would not recommend someone going a huge distance off shore without another jetski or group.
+People who are new to jetski's are overwhelmed by the range of models and styles and it is a common sight for people to buy an older ski to "have a go".
+General reliability diminishes rapidly with age and it is not responsible to travel a huge distance off shore without another jetski or group on a jetski over 15 years old.

 My budget is $5000, what would you recommend?

-We would recommend you take a hard look at your total budget.
-It is genuinely impossible to find a good, reliable jetski for this amount and it may be expensive to keep an old ski running.
+It might be best to take a look at your total budget.
+It is difficult to find a good, reliable jetski for this amount and it can be expensive to keep an old jetski running.
 Another serious option is to investigate using some of your budget for deposit and financing a bit extra - it can mean the difference of getting into a later model 4 stroke for around $10,000.

 Depending on the overall market, you will need to avoid buying in October-to-December when the highest demand raises prices.